Lindy West: Career

 On March 15, 2019, Shrill, the television series adaptation of West's memoir starring Aidy Bryant, premiered on Hulu.
 West was an executive producer and writer for the show, which ran for three seasons.

 West's second essay collection, The Witches Are Coming, was published on November 5, 2019, by Hachette Book Group.

-In October 2020 Hachette Books released West's book Shit, Actually: The Definitive, 100% Objective Guide to Modern Cinema.
+In October 2020, Hachette Books released West's book Shit, Actually: The Definitive, 100% Objective Guide to Modern Cinema.

 Personal life

 Originally from Seattle, Washington, West is the daughter of Ingrid, who is a nurse, and Paul West, who was a musician.
 She attended Occidental College in Los Angeles, California.
+In 2024, Occidental awarded West an honorary doctorate.

-On July 11, 2015, West married musician and writer Ahamefule J. Oluo, younger brother of Seattle writer Ijeoma Oluo.
+On July 11, 2015, West married musician and writer Ahamefule J. Oluo, younger sibling of Seattle writer Ijeoma Oluo.

+In 2022, West and Oluo revealed that they are polyamorous.